Building Equality for Women’s Health

 - to complete clinical testing to fix the dose regimen for the treatment in women suffering from FGS

-- to aim for an integrated approach of HPV vaccination with standard-of-care treatment in girls
+- to aim for an integrated approach of HPV vaccination and FGS diagnosis and treatment with standard-of-care treatment in girls

 - to participate in an overarching platform to advance the integration of FGS with cervical cancer and HIV/AIDS programs